 - Magnesium Chloride: this has a very bitter taste but is the most highly recommended.

-- Magnesium citrate: a better alternative if you suffer from heartburn or you can’t stand the taste of chloride.
+- Mg. citrate: a better alternative if you suffer from heartburn or you can’t stand the taste of chloride.

-- Magnesium sulfate: this form is perfect for relaxing baths, adding it to hot bath water.
+- Mg. sulfate: this form is perfect for relaxing baths, adding it into the bath water.

 How much should I take?
-The recommended dose is between 300 and 600 milligrams each day orally, spread out three time a day so the body can correctly absorb it.
+The recommended dose is between 300 and 600 milligrams each day orally, spread it out three times a day so the body can correctly absorb it.

-However, we recommend consulting your physician or therapist before using this treatment.
+However, we recommend consulting your physician or therapist before using this treatment and consuming magnesium daily.